grantcarthew/start-prototype/docs/cli/start-config.md

 ✗ Configuration has errors
   Fix errors before using 'start'.

-  Use 'start config edit global' to fix global config.
+  Use 'start config edit' to fix global config.
-  Use 'start config edit local' to fix local config.
+  Use 'start config edit --local' to fix local config.
 ```

 **Output (duplicate agents with warnings):**